Cosmo-Tech/cosmotech-api/doc/Apis/OrganizationApi.md

 # **getAllPermissions**
 > List getAllPermissions()

-Get the all permission by given role
+Get all permissions per components

 ### Parameters
 This endpoint does not need any parameter.